 - Utilize Kaplan resources to reinforce learning (Mid-Fidelity and Essential Nursing Skills Simulation Videos,

-- Seek assistance through Disability Support Services (DSS) for study and test-taking support if needed
+- Seek assistance through Office of Accessibility and Accommodations (OAA )for study and test-taking support if needed

-- Students must request Alternative Testing Accommodations through DSS at the beginning of each semester.
+- Students must request Alternative Testing Accommodations through OAA at the beginning of each semester.

 - Students should meet with professors at the beginning of the semester to discuss accommodations and the test schedule for each course.